Date of Award

 Voting is a fundamental aspect to democracy.
 Many countries have advanced voting systems in place, but many of these systems have issues behind them such as not being anonymous or verifiable.
 Additionally, most voting systems currently have a central authority in charge of counting votes, which can be prone to corruption.
 We propose a voting system which mitigates many of these issues.
 Our voting system attempts to provide decentralization, pseudoanonymity, and verifiability.
 For our system, we have identified the requirements, implemented the backbone of the system, recognized some of its shortcomings, and proposed areas of future work on this voting system.

 Iyer, Vishanth; Kerr, Nathan; Meeken, Justin; and Seto, Alex, "Applying Block Chain Technologies to Digital Voting Algorithms" (2018).
-Computer Engineering Senior Theses.
+Computer Science and Engineering Senior Theses.
 99.